Kiki's Delivery Service (novel): English editions

 The first English edition was translated by Lynne E. Riggs and with a cover by Irvin Cheung, but retaining the original illustrations by Akiko Hayashi.
 This was released on February 1, 2003 by Annick Press in paperback.
 A new English translation by Emily Balistrieri, with cover and internal illustrations by Yuta Onoda was released in hardcover by Delacorte Press on July 7, 2020.
-Another hardcover version, illustrated Joe Todd-Stanton, was released by Penguin Books under their Puffin Books imprint on August 20, 2020 and in paperback on July 1, 2021.
-The Yuta Onoda-illustrated version also appeared in paperback under the Yearling Books imprint on June 8, 2021.
+Another hardcover version, illustrated by Joe Todd-Stanton, was released by Penguin Books under their Puffin Books imprint on August 20, 2020 and in paperback on July 1, 2021.
+The Yuta Onoda–illustrated version also appeared in paperback under the Yearling Books imprint on June 8, 2021.

 Related media

 Film adaptations

 The book was adapted as a 1989 animated film by Hayao Miyazaki and Studio Ghibli.
 Walt Disney Pictures was also interested in its own live-action take on Kiki in 2005 with Jeff Stockwell writing the script and Susan Montford, Don Murphy, and Mark Gordon as producers, but no developments have emerged since then.

-A 2014 live-action film adaptation directed by Takashi Shimizu.
+A live-action film adaptation was released in 2014, directed by Takashi Shimizu.
 The film is based on the first two novels and has figure skater turned actress Fuka Koshiba playing Kiki.